H.R. 5363: Expanding Childcare in Rural America Act of 2025

 The bill tells USDA to prioritize communities in farming-dependent counties using the Economic Research Service county typology codes.

-The bill's childcare definition cross-references the Child Care and Development Block Grant Act standard for eligible childcare providers.
+The bill's childcare definition cross-references the Child Care and Development Block Grant Act, which the HHS Office of Child Care administers, for what counts as an eligible childcare provider.

 H.R.
 5363 Bill Text